-Credit unions and similar institutions that are objectively SMEs when compared to larger commercial banks and perform an important financial inclusion role in many parts of Europe and the rest of the world.
-SME financial institutions face significant difficulty in terms of maintaining positive net income because their smaller economies of scale are less able to afford the expenses imposed by regulatory burden and needed investments in business equipment and other technologies.
+Credit unions and similar institutions that are objectively SME when compared to larger commercial banks perform an important financial inclusion role in many parts of Europe and the rest of the world.
+SME financial institutions face significant difficulty in terms of maintaining positive net income because their smaller economies of scale are less able to afford the expenses imposed by regulatory burden and needed investments in business equipment.